swaroopsm/doattend/README.md

 		doattend.participant.pluck('Email')

 ## Mounting to Rails
-This gem also specifies a web interface that lists all participants, which can be easily mounted to your Rails App(if you are using rails).
+This gem also provides a web interface that lists all participants, which can be easily mounted to your Rails App(if you are using rails).

 1. Add 'sinatra' to your Gemfile gem 'sinatra', :require => nil